OGC Op No 09-08-05

 4. What factors does the Department consider when evaluating the application for a “1033 waiver”?

 5. What additional requirements are imposed under N.Y.
 Ins.
-Law
+Law § 2108 (McKinney 2009) for persons seeking consent to be employed as a licensed adjuster?

 1. Neither the statute, relevant case law nor legislative history define “dishonesty” or “breach of trust.”
 Therefore, the New York State Insurance Department applies the commonly accepted meaning of these terms when evaluating applications of convicted felons for permission to be employed in the business of insurance.